mxagar/multimodal_ml_service/README.md

 ./start_image_api.sh
 ```

-Then, we can try the API by running the notebook [`try_api.ipynb`](./notebooks/try_api.ipynb), which contains a snippet similar to the following:
+Then, we can try the API by running the notebook [`try_api.ipynb`](./notebooks/try_api.ipynb), which contains a code similar to the following:

 ```python
 API_URL = "http://localhost:8000"